BLACKLITRO/fuse-introlab/README.md

 * Create a project that reads from a database
 * Expose a restful API endpoint to access data in the database
 * Add/Commit source to a GIT repository
-* Deploy your application on OpenShift
+* Deploy your application on OpenShift*
+* Create your first SpringBoot Fuse Transformer project
-* Manage and control the access to your API using 3scale
+* Optional: Manage and control the access to your API using 3scale

 ## Red Hat 3scale API Management Platform Account
 This lab focuses on the deployment and administration of Red Hat 3Scale.
 One deployment topology available is known as a *hybrid* approach.
 A *hybrid* Red Hat 3Scale deployment topology is one in which the 3Scale API gateway is self-managed in your own environment.
 This self-managed API gateway is in two-way communication with the hosted Red Hat 3Scale SaaS API Management Platform (AMP).